 The choice of gaming platform and the types of recording devices you use can help determine which streaming headset works best.
 If you use a PC, for example, you can use a USB audio connection, and you’ll be able to access the audio tuning capabilities of a pro headset.
-Mobile devices and some consoles, on the other hand, may pair more conveniently with Bluetooth or 2.4 GHz wireless headsets.
+On the other hand, mobile devices and some consoles may pair more conveniently with Bluetooth or 2.4 GHz wireless headsets.

 Different types of games make different demands on a headset.
 For action games that use directional sounds to provide positional audio cues, it’s important to have headphones that offer directional surround sound to maximize positional awareness.

 A budget headset with earbuds may work fine for short sessions, but if you keep your headset on for hours of gaming at a time, you may want to look for one with more comfort features like memory foam padded earphones.

 If you’re looking for the most immersive experience with HD-quality audio and minimal ambient noise, you might want to consider a streaming headset with studio-quality headphones.
 On the other hand, casual streamers may benefit from a lightweight headset with simple controls and wireless capability.
 In this case, you’ll want to understand what voice monitoring is in a headset, so your voice comes out better on the video.

 If you make content in a very quiet place, you might not need features like active noise isolation.
 You might also want a headset with an open-back design that delivers more natural mid-range sounds and stronger bass.
 However, if your setup has unwanted background noise, you might prefer closed-back headsets that offer active and passive noise isolation.
 Closed-back headphones slightly compromise sound but can filter out background noise better.